pschaus/LINFO1121/source/part4/index.rst

 *************************************************************************************************
-Part 4 |  Maps: hash tables and other implementations
+Part 4 |  Maps: hash tables and other implementations, Strings: Trie and sub-string search algo
 *************************************************************************************************